open-pwa/open-pwa/README.md

 they will get deployed via installation of a remote serviceworker.

 ## What and Why?
-We will research and create an environment agnostic way to run PWA's in browsers that do not support them. we will offer a permission-based API and implement all the functionality that chrome offers for a PWA.
+We will research and create an environment agnostic way to run PWA's in browsers and none browser environments that do not support PWA's. we will offer a permission-based API and implement all the functionality that chrome offers for a PWA and all NativSystemCaps.

 so this will be a single daemon or app or server it is not so important how we name that.
 It will expose API's that a remote website can call to request a local installation and use of existing Platform features.